-The Planning Commission is recommending a package of updates Tacoma's Shoreline Master Program (SMP) intended to full Tacoma's obligation under the Shoreline Management Act (SMA) which requires a periodic review of comprehensively updated Master Programs (SMPs).
+The Shoreline Management Act (SMA) requires a periodic review of comprehensively updated Master Programs (SMPs).
 Local governments must review amendments to the SMA and Ecology rules that have occurred since the master program was last amended, and determine if local amendments are needed to maintain compliance.
 Local governments must also review changes to the comprehensive plan and development regulations to determine if the shoreline master program policies and regulations remain consistent with them.
 Local governments should consider during their periodic review whether to incorporate any amendments needed to reflect changed circumstances, new information or improved data.